bashirulazam/within-triplet-debias/README.md

 3. Copy and run "generate_tripelts_ground_GQA.py" for GQA in the same directory.
 It will generate ground truth annotations for testing data in GQA. ("data_rel_ground_vctree_predcls_GQA_full")

-# Generating samples for BN learning with original training data
+# Collecting original samples for learning BN
 ## For Visual Genome
 1. Go inside folder "Gen_data_evidence_prior\Gen_data_prior\VG"
 2. Run "generate_triplets_training_gt_org.py".
 It will generate MAT file ("data_rel_ground_training_vg.mat") of GT annotations for VG with the original training samples.